diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 ### Marketing Lead, [Non-Profit]

 In my role as Marketing Lead at a non-profit organization, I am responsible for driving the organization’s outreach and promotional efforts.
 My duties include managing social media campaigns, crafting and executing advertisement strategies, and building partnerships with like-minded organizations.
 I also direct outreach initiatives to increase community engagement and broaden our impact.

+### ViSTEM, Web Content Manager/Blog Writer

+Started a new position as a Content and Blog Writer at ViSTEM.
+Collaborating with the team to produce weekly articles on STEM topics, aiming to drive growth and increase branding for ViSTEM, and ultimately boost enrollment in our STEM-based courses.

+## Activities

+### COP28 Delegate

+As a high school representative, I was selected to attend the COP28 conference in the UAE.
+This conference focused on climate change advocacy, providing a platform for high school students to voice concerns about increasing CO2 emissions in Dubai and explore potential solutions.

+### Beamline for Schools (BL4S) by CERN

+My team and I were among the top 30 teams globally, selected out of 3,000 participants in the Beamline for Schools competition organized by CERN.
+Our project, titled *"Experimental Test for the Role of Short-Range Correlations in the EMC Effect,"* focused on investigating the fundamental aspects of particle physics.
+Our work was recognized for its scientific innovation and contribution to understanding the EMC Effect.

 ### SparX Genius Competition